How to Release Equity from your Buy To Let Property

-For buy to let investors, equity release can be used to supplement retirement income, fund home improvements or repairs, or even purchase additional investment properties.
+For buy-to-let investors, releasing equity can be used to supplement retirement income, fund home improvements or repairs, or even purchase additional investment properties.

-Can you take an equity release mortgage on buy-to-let property?
+Can you take an equity release mortgage on a buy-to-let property?

-Buy-to-let equity release is possible, but there are a few things you should know before taking action.
+Releasing equity with a lifetime mortgage on a buy-to-let property is possible, but there are a few things you should know before taking action.

-Third, if you have a Buy-to-let mortgage, you should check with your lender before taking out an equity release mortgage.
-Some lenders do not allow their customers to take out equity release mortgages on Buy-to-let properties.
-However if you are interested in this, LG Embrey Financial Planning can help find a lender that will be able to do this
+Third, if you have a buy-to-let mortgage, you should check with your lender before you release equity on your mortgage.
+Some lenders do not allow their customers to take out equity release mortgages on buy-to-let properties.
+However, if you are interested in this, LG Embrey Financial Planning can help find a lender that will be able to do this

-If you are still interested in Buy-to-let equity release, there are a few things you need to do
+If you are still interested in releasing equity from your property, there are a few things you need to do.

 Buy-to-let equity release is when you use the value of your property, above the amount you owe on your mortgage, to provide yourself with a lump sum or regular payments.
 The money released can be used for anything you want, whether that’s home improvements, paying off debts or supplementing your income in retirement.

-As buy-to-let equity release is a type of mortgage, the loan plus any interest owed will need to be repaid when the property is sold – usually when you die or move into long-term care.
+As you’ll be releasing equity from your mortgage, the loan plus any interest owed will need to be repaid when the property is sold – usually when you die or move into long-term care.

 If you’re considering buy-to-let equity release, it’s important to speak to a specialist adviser.
 They will be able to tell you if it’s the right option for you and, if so, which provider offers the best deal.

-When taking out buy-to-let equity release, there are two main types of product available:
+When taking out buy-to-let equity release, there are two main types of products available:

-1. Lifetime mortgage: This is where you take out a loan secured against your property.
-You don’t have to make any repayments during your lifetime but the interest is added to the loan amount and repaid when the property is sold.
+A lifetime mortgage where you take out a loan secured against your property.
+You don’t have to make any repayments during your lifetime but the interest is added to the loan amount and repaid when you release equity after property is sold.

-2. Home reversion plan: This is where you sell all or part of your property to a home reversion provider in exchange for a lump
+This is where you sell all or part of your property to a home reversion provider in exchange for a lump sum.

-At LG Embrey Financial planning we only usually advise on Lifetime mortgages, Home Reversion plans tend to come with more pitfalls than lifetime mortgages as the lender takes ownership of your property whereas with Lifetime mortgages you remain the owner of your property.
+At LG Embrey Financial planning we only usually advise on lifetime mortgages if you plan to release equity at a later date.
+Home reversion plans tend to come with more pitfalls as the lender takes ownership of your property whereas with a lifetime mortgage you remain the owner of your property.

-Buy-to-let lifetime mortgages are a way of releasing cash from your property without having to sell it.
+A buy-to-let lifetime mortgage is a way of releasing cash from your property without having to sell it.
 It can be an attractive proposition for people who are retired or nearing retirement and who want to supplement their income or release cash for other purposes, such as home improvements.